Are you dealing with Home Break-in? Here are a few steps you need to take

 We all hope it never happens, but statistics have revealed that an attempted break-in occurs every 15 seconds.
 This figure amounts to about 2.1 million burglary attacks every year, with most part affecting residential areas.
 What should you do if your apartment has been burgled?
 The following steps can help you manage the aftermath of a break-in successfully.

 Call the Police

-Although this might sound like a no brainer, your instinct could cause you do act differently in the heat of the moment.
+Although this might sound like a no-brainer, your instinct could cause you to act differently in the heat of the moment.
 But getting the police involved immediately is really important.
 If you think the burglar might still be inside, leave the home and call 911 immediately instead of confronting the criminal.
 If you feel safe going into the home, do not touch anything as this could destroy valuable evidence.
 Instead, take pictures of the damage done by the criminal – this could be useful to the police and insurance claim company.